maharjun/External-Input-Current/Readme.md

 1. The random component of current is a poisson distributed current with adjustable Average frequency between 0-10Hz.
 Amplitude of this stimulation is non adjustable at 20.0f
-2. The External Current Is a Current spike to the first 60 neurons once Every 200 ms for 2s every 15s.
-Its Amplitude is controllable
+2. The External Current Is a Current spike to the first `NoOfNeurons` neurons once Every `MinorTimePeriod` ms for `MajorOnTime` ms every `MinorTimePeriod` ms. Its Amplitude is controllable

 ## Usage: